 The server executes the script when loading the file.
 This results in values for variables, in most cases.
 These are displayed in some way with HTML on the final website.

-PHP can seem a bit chaotic to many people because it is so nested with HTML.
-There are so-called template engines, such as Smarty, that "separate" the PHP code from the HTML, if you like to delve deeper into PHP.
-Should you only need to use PHP in a WordPress context, that is not necessary.
+PHP seems a bit chaotic to many, because it nests with HTML like that.
+Here there are so-called template engines that "separate" the PHP code from the HTML, such as Smarty, if you want to delve deeper into PHP.
+If you only want to use PHP in the WordPress context, such a thing is not necessary.